talhamehboob10/CloudLabonESI/CloudLab-Installation.md

     `../configure --prefix=/path-to-your-build-folder --with-TBDEFS=../defs-cloudlab-umass`
 4. You can try running `make` but that isn't necessary at this stage as we don't want a deployable artifact for the emulab code.
-5. Our main aim is to run the power file.
+5a.
+Our main aim is to run the power file.
 Hence give a try running the power file.
 You will get errors saying the file doesn't exist in the @INC.
+5b.
+Copy the `power` file from `build_aish/tbsetup` folder to `your-build-path/tbsetup`.
-6. To fix above mentioned error, we must add the path to the `db` folder and certain other folders from which we run certain files.
+6. There needs some code changes to accomodate correct path all files.
+To fix above mentioned error, we must update the path to the `db` folder and certain other folders from which we run certain files.

     `use lib "/path-to-your-build-folder";`